 When credit cards are not an enticement to spend more.
 Some folks are tempted to transfer their existing debt to a new card and then, without the interest of the old balance looming large, continue spending with the new card and the old card.
 In that case, a new credit card may just be extending old habits, and you may be better off passing on the offer.
 However, If you view a balance transfer offer as a chance to pay off your credit card balance sooner and see the new card as a replacement (and a way to purchase items that you would be buying anyway, leveraging the reward points to increase your spending power), then your smart money attitude may find you a great offer with your name on it.

 When the rest of your debt is manageable.
 If your revolving debt is keeping you from meeting other financial goals, and/or if you can’t see a way to pay it off in even the next five years, a balance transfer is just a temporary bandage rather than a step toward true financial wellness.
 You would be approved for a predetermined transferable amount, and if that amount is a fraction of what you owe, you would be better served to look at other options.
-You might consider a secured loan, such as a home equity loan or home equity line of credit (HELOC) to consolidate your debt, or one secured by your car title.
+You might consider a secured loan, such as a home equity loan or one secured by your car title, to consolidate your debt.
 Visiting with a nonprofit credit counseling service may also be a step in the right direction.

 To recap, a balance transfer to the right card makes good sense if you have more high-interest credit card balance than you can easily pay off in the next few months, a reasonable amount of debt, and a fair amount of spending discipline.
 If you find a card that offers a great balance transfer rate for a doable time period, with no transfer fees, and the card itself is one you wouldn’t mind having in your wallet (look into any other current promotions or user perks), you may be on your way to a beautiful relationship.